 Cost of Living Q4 Update

 The Cost of Living Index (COLI) measures relative price levels for consumer goods and services in participating areas.
 The average for all participating places, both metropolitan and nonmetropolitan equals 100 and each participant’s index is read as a percentage of the average for all places.
-It is important to note that the COLI Index is not a good indicator of inflation or deflation since the cost of living varies based on many factors, for example where you live and your desired standard of living.
+It is important to note that the COLI Index is not a good indicator of inflation or deflation since the index is a relative measure.
 For a more accurate representation for inflation see CDRPC’s Consumer Price Index (CPI) and Producer Price Index (PPI) Index.

 Since CDRPC’s last COLI update in Quarter 2 (Q2) of 2022, the cost of living index in the region has fluctuated in all categories.
 From Q2 to Q3 there were decreases in the Utility, Transportation, Health Care, and Grocery Items categories.
 While there were increases from Q2 to Q3 in the Misc.
 Goods and Services, Housing, and the Composite Index categories.
 From Q3 to Q4 there were increases in all categories besides Housing.